jamowei/secure-wireguard-implementation/README.md

 ### Setting up the server ###

-Be sure to issue `apt update` and `apt upgrade` and do this regularly.
+Be sure to issue `sudo apt update` and `sudo apt upgrade` and do this regularly.
 I also recommend changing the password that they give you and securing your account in the method you prefer.

 The first thing to do is to now secure the SSH connection and ultimately